 During this stage, you’re left with questions on why you didn’t see the signs.

 Let’s not let that happen.
-Here are twelve signs to look out for to ensure you notice monkey branching early.
+Here are eighteen signs to look out for to ensure you notice monkey branching early.

 #1.
 Change in Physical Appearance